 Transportation Services Agreement Forms

-The company will design, construct and operate the Laredo Express Pipeline, an open access petroleum products pipeline originating from existing refineries near Corpus Christi and a new terminal located in Robstown, Texas, near Corpus Christi and continuing 141 miles to a new terminal in Laredo, Texas.
+The company will design, construct and operate the Laredo Express Pipeline, an open access petroleum products pipeline originating from existing refineries near Corpus Christi and a new terminal located in the Corpus Christi Area, Texas, and continuing 141 miles to a new terminal in Laredo, Texas.
 Depending on the volume and the term of the commitment, the negotiated transportation rate on this pipeline is expected to be approximately $.35 US dollars per barrel trasnported from the refineries to Corpus Christi terminal and $1.55 per barrel from the Corpus Christi terminal to Laredo ($1.90 per barrel total).

 The Laredo Express Open Season ran from April 25, 2016 until May 23, 2016.